 These fines are in place to deter individuals and businesses from removing trees without permission and to hold them accountable for any damage caused to the environment.

-Fines for cutting down trees in victoria
+ToggleCan I be fined for cutting down trees in Victoria

 Yes.
 In Victoria, fines for cutting down trees without authorization vary depending on the severity of the offense.
 The fines for cutting down trees without permission can be levied under different laws and regulations as seen below.